tabahi/ESP-Wifi-Config/README.md

   //Access point mode
   if (WifiConfig.ESP_mode == AP_MODE)  //Can't connect to internet while in this mode {
-    //Connect to the AP wifi name myESP_XXXXXX
+    //Connect to the AP wifi myESP_XXXXXX to configure it

-    //Added feature: Go wild after NO CONNECTION for a while
+    //Go wild after NO CONNECTION for a while
     //Try to connect to all password-less WiFis in range if (millis() > no_conn_go_wild_delay)
     {